 Weilenmann School of Discovery is a tuition-free K-8 Utah public charter school located in Park City, Utah.
 WSD currently draws students from Summit, Wasatch and Salt Lake counties, and welcomes all students within the state of Utah.

 We offer an innovative and expansive program, taught by Master Teachers and guided by the most successful proven practices in education.

-Our students engage with Master Teachers in a close-knit and caring community, and benefit from a Liberal Arts curriculum that integrates visual and performing arts, outdoor education, foreign language, hands-on science, PE, and an off-campus Adventure PE program into the core curriculum.
+Our students thrive in a close-knit and caring school community, and benefit from a Liberal Arts curriculum that integrates visual and performing arts, outdoor education, foreign language, PE, and digital literacy into the core curriculum.

-Our program builds competency in the core academic areas of Math, Science, English Language Arts, and Social Studies, and provides authentic, project-based learning experiences as a meaningful way for students to gain and apply deeper knowledge.
-Technology is used to complement classroom instruction, support project-based learning, and monitor individual student progress.
+Our program builds competency in the core academic areas of Math, Science, English Language Arts, and Social Studies, and provides project-based learning experiences and technology-enhanced learning supports.

 Our Mission and Vision